-- Use a tank capacity suitable for the application with a weatherproof, capped fill opening and a shielded vent to let in air as fuel is used. - The inside of the tank must be clean before filling.
-All water, rust, sediment, and debris must be flushed out. - A fuel or tank gauge (Figure 27) is recommended for easy checking of the fuel level.
-Check the gauge reading with a dipstick. - Locate the storage tank conveniently near the home.
+- The inside of the tank must be clean before filling.
+All water, rust, sediment, and debris must be flushed out. - A fuel or tank gauge is recommended for easy checking of the fuel level.
+Check the gauge reading with a dipstick.
+See Figure 27. - Locate the storage tank conveniently near the home.
 If the fuel tank is installed above ground, the tank may rest 3 to 4 inches off the ground.
 Fuel tanks may also be buried if properly coated to resist corrosion.
 The vertical dimension from the bottom of the fuel tank to the fuel pump must not exceed 10 feet. - Keep the tank filled, especially in the summer to reduce the accumulation of condensation.

-One Line System
+One-Line System

-The one line system is highly recommended where vertical lift, from bottom of tank to pump, is less than eight feet (Figure 27).
+The One-Line System is highly recommended where vertical lift, from bottom of tank to pump, is less than 8 feet (Figure 27).
 A single line hookup has the advantage of lower cost and quieter operation.

-Two Line System
+Two-Line System

-If a two pipe system is used or if oil is taken from the bottom of the tank, a filter is recommended.
-A two line system should only be used if vertical lift exceeds 8 feet.
+If a Two-Line system is used or if oil is taken from the bottom of the tank, a filter is recommended.
+A Two-Line system should only be used if vertical lift exceeds 8 feet.

-- 1. Install the oil feed line as outlined in steps 1 6 below. - 2.
-Install the oil pump bypass plug in the bottom return port. - Route the return line up through the furnace base to the return port of the pump.
+- 1. Install the oil feed line as outlined in steps 1 6 below. - Install the oil pump bypass plug in the bottom return port. - 3.
+Route the return line up through the furnace base to the return port of the pump.
 Route the other end of the line to the tank, using 3/8" O.D. copper tubing or 1/4" pipe with the ends capped. - 4.
 Insert the return line through the second opening in the duplex bushing.
 If the bottom of the tank is lower than the pump intake, the tube should be inserted three or four inches from the tank bottom.
 If the bottom of the tank is higher than the pump intake, the return line should extend not more than 8" inside the tank.